Junaid433/PY-CoreUtils/SECURITY.md

 - We will investigate and aim to provide a fix or mitigation within 30 days.
 - We will credit you in the release notes if you wish.

-Thank you for helping keep PYCoreUtils and its users safe!
+Thank you for helping keep PY-CoreUtils and its users safe!